How-to guides

 - If the entered license key is not valid, the service may not be created

-Backup > Use Select Whether to use backup - Select Use to set backup file retention period, backup start time, Full backup schedule (day of week), Archive backup cycle.
+Backup > Use Select Backup usage status - Use select to set backup file retention period, backup start time, Full backup schedule (day of week), Archive backup cycle

 Backup > Backup Start Period Select Backup Start Time - Select backup start time

-- The minutes when the backup runs are set randomly, and the backup end time cannot be set
+- The minutes during which the backup is performed are set randomly, and the backup end time cannot be set

 Backup > Archive backup frequency Select Archive backup frequency - Select the Archive backup frequency